-Grants permanent authority to recover overpayments from tax refunds.

-Authorizes SSA to collect SSI overpayments by offsetting Social Security benefits, with a maximum monthly offset of no more than 10 percent of the Social Security benefit.
+- 1988 (Public Law 100-485, enacted October 13).
+Grants permanent authority to recover overpayments from tax refunds. - 1998 (Public Law 105-306, enacted October 28).
+Authorizes SSA to collect SSI overpayments by offsetting Social Security benefits, with a maximum monthly offset of no more than 10 percent of the Social Security benefit. - 1999 (Public Law 106-169, enacted December 14).
 Makes representative payees liable for an SSI overpayment caused by a payment made to a recipient who has died, and requires SSA to establish an overpayment control record under the representative payee's Social Security number.

 Requires SSA to recover SSI overpayments from SSI lump-sum amounts by withholding at least 50 percent of the lump-sum payment or the amount of the overpayment, whichever is less.
 Extends all of the debt collection authorities currently available for the collection of overpayments under the OASDI program to the SSI program.